simonprickett/googlemapexperiment/polygon/README.md

 * If the center of the bounding box is not within the area of the polygon then:
 	* Work out the height of the bounding box
 	* Look at points North, East, South and West of the center at 5% increments of the total height and width of the bounding box
-	* If any of those points is within the area of the polygon, place the marker there and stop
+	* If any of those points is within the area of the polygon, place the marker there and stop looking

 This may not be foolproof but should get a point within the polygon that's good enough.
-As this moves up and down the bounding box looking for points within the polygon at 5% height increments, it could miss a very thin slice of the polygon that crosses the center line and never find a point... could fix this by using 1% increments and a 50 loop count for higher search "resolution".
+As this moves up and down the bounding box looking for points within the polygon at 5% height increments, it could miss a very thin slice of the polygon that crosses the center line and never find a point... could fix this by using 1% increments and a 50 loop count for higher search "resolution" but lower performance.

 ## Other Ways of Doing This